 Huntsville provides assistance through the HOME program and the Down Payment Assistance Program.
 These two programs are vastly different.

-The HOME Ownesrhip Program provides newly constructed homes in specific neighborhoods to qualifying low income applicants.
+The HOME Ownership Program provides newly constructed homes in specific neighborhoods to qualifying low income applicants.
 As of this writing, these homes are located in the Terry Heights and Lowe Mill neighborhoods.
 The homes have 3 bedrooms and 2 bathrooms.
 They are designed with an open floor plan.
 The homes are sold for just $69,000 with monthly payments as low as $430.

 The Down Payment Assistance Program (DAP) can provide $5,000 toward the down payment and closing costs for certain applicants.
 You must commit to living in the home for at least five years to qualify for these funds.